 Billboard Message and Visibility

-The next stage is messaging and visibility.
+The next stage is working on the billboard design, specifically messaging and visibility.
 Consider the message you want to send and how to make it clear in a quick glance.
 Consider how long drivers have to see your billboard and what you can convey in that time.

 2. Designing an 8-Second Message